microsoft/qlib/docs/component/recorder.rst

 Introduction
 ===================
-``Qlib`` contains an experiment management system named ``QlibRecorder``, which is designed to help users handle experiment and analysis results in an efficient way.
+``Qlib`` contains an experiment management system named ``QlibRecorder``, which is designed to help users handle experiment and analyse results in an efficient way.

 There are three components of the system: